Sword Art Online the Movie: Ordinal Scale: Plot

 Asuna, Lisbeth and Silica join the boss fight against Strict Hermit at Yebisu Garden Place, where Yuna and Eiji appear again.
 At the same time, Agil contacts Kirito and tells him that Klein has been hospitalized with a broken arm; Kirito, alarmed, rushes to protect Asuna and their friends.
 During the boss battle, a second boss, Dorz’l the Chaos Drake, suddenly appears and fixates on Silica.
 Eiji blocks Silica's escape by pushing her into the path of a lethal boss attack, and Asuna is defeated while protecting her; an orange orb materializes from Asuna and is quickly collected by one of the OS drones.
 After the battle, Asuna begins to suffer memory loss, and goes to the hospital for examination.

 Asuna learns that the Augma device scanned her brain specifically for SAO memories and that the memory loss could worsen.
 After Asuna's condition worsens, Kirito gains a strong resolve to solve the mystery.
 Kirito visits Klein in the hospital and confirms that Klein's SAO memories are also missing.
 Kirito goes to the Dire Tusk boss battle at Tokyo Dome City looking for Eiji, where he is joined by Sinon; although he is concerned for her safety, Sinon reminds Kirito that she is not an SAO survivor.
 During the boss battle, an SAO survivor is defeated and Kirito witnesses a glowing memory orb being collected by an OS drone.
 Yui tries to retrieve the memory orb from the drone but fails after being blocked by the OS system.
 After the battle, Kirito is frustrated that Eiji did not show up, but meets the hooded girl a third time, who repeats her actions from before.
 Kirito and Yui figure out that she is pointing towards Touto Technical University.

 Kirito goes to the university and meets Professor Tetsuhiro Shigemura, who developed Augma.
 Shigemura refuses to answer any questions.
 Before leaving, Kirito notices on Shigemura's desk a picture of a girl who resembles Yuna.
 Kirito talks to Seijirō Kikuoka, who informs him that Shigemura's daughter, Yuna, died in SAO.
 Kirito warns Kikuoka that the memory loss may be affecting other SAO survivors playing OS.
 Visiting Asuna's home, Kirito promises Asuna that he will get her memories back.
 While searching for clues, Kirito encounters the hooded girl yet again, who he confirms is Yuna.
-When she tells him his rank is too low, Kirito decides to level up hardcore, recklessly chain-soloing as many bosses as he can, and improving his AR swordwork with help from Leafa.
+When she tells him his rank is too low, Kirito decides to level up hardcore, recklessly chain-soloing as many bosses as he can, and improving his AR swordwork with help from his sister, Leafa.